joe-irving/defundclimatechaos/media.md

 Climate breakdown has already taken the lives of millions of people around the world.
 Extreme weather has been linked to nearly 10% of global deaths - resulting in around five million deaths every year.
 (1)

 The global day of action will be a moment to honour their memories and ensure that they did not die in vain.
-Activists will call on financial institutions to honour them by committing to cease funding fossil fuels.
+Activists will call on financial institutions to honour them by committing to cease funding fossil fuels on the eve of COP26 climate negotiations.

 **ENDS**